 Following consultation with the community, ten Recharge Points exist across the City; one each at Milligan House, Bunbury Forum, South West Sports Centre, Bunbury Wildlife Park, Bunbury City Library, Withers Library, Dr Foster & Associates and Bunbury Drive-in Chemist, and three points at Bunbury Centre Point.

 The involvement of these locations is signified by a ‘Recharge Point’ sticker both outside the buildings and above the power point in question.
-The stickers look like this.
+Click here to see what the sticker looks like

 For more information regarding the location of these Recharge Points, view the flyer here.